-After graduating college, Todd was still actively involved in motocross, and then in 1994, during a daring motocross jump, he had a tragic accident.
+After graduating college, Todd was still active in the motocross community.
+Then in 1994, during a daring motocross jump, he had a tragic accident.
 At only 25 years old, Todd was now a paraplegic with a T-7,8 spinal cord injury.

-One of those challenges was dealing with frequent UTIs (urinary tract infections).
-Todd had only learned how to clean and reuse straight catheters, and this practice may increase the risk of UTIs.
-This recurrent issue left him feeling fatigued and drained much of the time.
+One of those challenges was frequent UTIs (urinary tract infections).
+Todd only knew how to reuse catheters.
+Unfortunately, this practice of washing and reusing catheters may increase the risk of UTIs.
+Todd dealt with fatigue and low energy due to frequent infections.

-Despite some of the challenges he was encountering at first, Todd knew he wasn’t going to let his injury slow him down or hold him back from his passions in life.
+Despite some of the challenges he was encountering at first, Todd knew he wasn’t going to let his injury hold him back.
 He got involved with adaptive sports and began wheelchair racing.
 He participated in his first wheelchair marathon just six months after his accident.